 1. Chiang Mai: Mountain Views and a Slower Pace of Life

-Located near the foothills of northern Thailand, an hour’s flight from Bangkok, Chiang Mai is popular for those seeking a calmer way of life and a more temperate climate.
+Located near the foothills of northern Thailand, an hour’s flight from Bangkok, Chiang Mai is popular for those seeking a calmer and more cultured way of life and the bonus of a more temperate climate.

 With an average temperature of around 77 F during the cool season, Chiang Mai sees some of the country’s best weather.
 And here you have access to all of the modern conveniences and comforts of daily life, at some of the most reasonable prices in Thailand.
 You’ll find impressive dining options, movie theaters featuring first-run films, western-style malls, as well as a JCI-accredited hospital offering quality, affordable medical care.

 Daryl Jones, who loved his holiday in Chiang Mai so much, made the move after retiring seven years ago.
 “My health insurance is Medicare and I don’t really use it.
 I do have an international healthcare coverage, which takes care of my needs here.
 That takes care of my inpatient expenses.
 I usually pay outpatient expenses out of pocket because the cost of outpatient is relatively inexpensive, so it is easy to do.”

 “I love having conversations with other people from different parts of the world in places like this (restaurant).
 There is such ambiance here and I can’t think of anywhere in Buffalo New York that compares to this.
 I love the tropical feeling with the lush vegetation going on.
 There are so many places with that feel in Chiang Mai.
 It is like you find little oases.”